Zami878/Devops-Open-Project/docs/README.md

 ## Setup
 Prerequisites:
 - Git: Ensure Git is installed for version control and managing repositories.
-- Modern Browser: Use browsers like Chrome, Firefox, or Edge for running the HTML5 Canvas environment.
+- Modern Browser: Use browsers like Chrome, Firefox, or Edge to run the HTML5 Canvas environment.